This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the Germany.

 · Negotiate HoT

-Preparation of sale agreement
+Preparation of sale and purchase agreement ("SPA")

-· Prepare draft property purchase agreement
+· Prepare draft property sale and purchase agreement

-· Prepare release mechanism with financing banks
+· Prepare release mechanism for existing financing and mortgages with financing banks

-· Negotiate agreement and ancillary documents
+· Negotiate SPA and ancillary documents

-· Prepare new financing
+· Arrange new financing

 Signing to closing